 For my project titled “Home and America”, I observed the dynamic between private and public spaces within urban communities.
 To accomplish this, I established a theme of civic intervention, which was present in each captured environment.
 As a student of architecture, it is my job to understand the relationship between a community and what exists inside and out of its boundaries.
-Doing so allows me to better understand how to design a space that doesn’t negatively impact the populations that surround it and won't potentially utilize it.
+Doing so allows me to better understand how to design a space that doesn’t negatively impact the populations that surround it.
 Good architecture contributes to a good community, and good civic infrastructure works in tandem towards a common goal of betterment.
 In my images, there is a physical embodiment of divide; taking form through the familiar chain-link fence, or through large instances of infrastructure, such as the highway overpass or elevated railroad.
-The goal of the series, and this drawing attention to the harmonious dichotomy between public and private, is to instigate dialogue on what makes our communities spatially successful; and what doesn’t.
+The goal of the series, and specific emphasis of the harmonious dichotomy between public and private, is to instigate dialogue on what makes our communities spatially successful; as well as what doesn’t.